Mufumi/Udacity-Optimizing-a-ML-Pipeline-in-Azure-Tutorial/README.md

 ## AutoML

-Using AutoML, the model of choice was the LightGBM classifier which is a fast, distributed, high performance gradient boosting framework based on decision tree algorithm.
-For data transformation, AutoML used the SKLearn Standard Scaler Wrapper.
+Using AutoML, the model of choice was the XGBoost classifier which is an optimized distributed gradient boosting library designed to be highly efficient, flexible and portable.
+For data transformation, AutoML used the SKLearn Sparse Normalizer

 ## Pipeline comparison
 **Compare the two models and their performance.
 What are the differences in accuracy?
 In architecture?
 If there was a difference, why do you think there was one?**
 HyperDrive =
-Auto ML - Accuracy = 0.91108
+Auto ML - Accuracy = 0.91563

 ## Future work